Skip to main content

 Food Safety on Farms

 Is purchasing produce directly from a farm safe?
-It all depends on the food safety practices in place at the farm.
+It all depends on the food safety practices in place at that farm.
 Smaller farms can become certified to follow Good Agricultural Practices (GAP) by an independent auditor to provide reassurance that the produce is grown with food safety in mind.
 Farms that are exempt from new laws, and do not have GAP certification should be able to provide you with their food safety plan.

 Food Safety Modernization Act

-The Food Safety Modernization Act (FSMA) was signed into law in 2011 which gives the Food and Drug Administration (FDA) the authority to regulate the way foods are grown, harvested, packed and processed.
-The Produce Safety rule External link opens in new window or tab., published in 2016, was a requirement of the FSMA and established, for the first time, science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables grown for human consumption.
+The Food Safety Modernization Act (FSMA) was signed into law in 2011 which gave the Food and Drug Administration (FDA) the authority to regulate the way foods are grown, harvested, packed and processed.
+The Produce Safety ruleExternal link opens in new window or tab., a law published in 2016, was a requirement of the FSMA and established, for the first time, science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables grown for human consumption.
+For more information on FSMA and the Final Rule on Produce Safety, visit FSMA web pageExternal link opens in new window or tab..

 The Produce Safety rule does not cover: